pub trait Component: Sized {

 Unlike App::view which renders to the full

-frame, components render to a specific Rect area provided by their
+frame, components render to a specific area carried by the

 Provided Methods§